chris-konrad/sensorbike/README.md

         └── motorcan.dbc
 ```

-Note, that you also require the `.dbc` CAN bus definition to enable decoding the CAN data and GNSS correction data as well as an RTKLib configuration file for apply RTK corrections to the GNSS data.
+Note, that you require the `.dbc` CAN bus definition to enable decoding the CAN data and GNSS correction data as well as an RTKLib configuration file for apply RTK corrections to the GNSS data.
+Find the CAN bus definition `motorcan.dbc` in the Balance Assist Bicycle directory of the lab drive.

 ### Applying RTK-GNSS Corrections